Hong Kong's Journey from Corruption to Clean Government

 Directly Replicable

-- Financial disclosure systems - Low-cost implementation
+- Financial disclosure systems - Low-cost implementation9

-- Transparent procurement - E-procurement widely available
+- Transparent procurement - E-procurement widely available9

-- Whistleblower protections - High-impact, low-cost
+- Whistleblower protections - High-impact, low-cost6

 Context-Dependent